supahcraig/redpanda_basics/EnableTLS.md

 It is important to note that the `rpk` section of `redpanda.yaml` applies to the machine that it is running on.
 So if you use `rpk` from one of the brokers, you would add it to `/etc/redpanda/redpanda.yaml` but if you were running `rpk` on your local machine you would need to add it to your `rpk` profile or however you're running your local `rpk` config.

+Lastly, to use TLS with `rpk` remotely, you will need to have the truststore (that is, `ca.crt`) there as well.

 ```
 rpk:
     kafka_api: